StatsLateral/statslateral-group-travel/GITHUB.md

-# Vybri Cancer Survivorship Landing Page
+# Vybri Wellness Coaching Landing Page

-A responsive landing page for the Vybri cancer survivorship coaching service, built with modern design principles and optimized for conversions.
+A responsive landing page for the Vybri wellness coaching platform, built with modern design principles and optimized for conversions.

 ## Features